The Bachelor of Science (B.S.) in Pharmaceutical Sciences is designed for students to gain a strong foundation in the basic sciences and liberal arts.

 The curriculum provides opportunities for students to engage in research and other hands-on learning experiences to expand their skills beyond the classroom.

-After completing the B.S. in Pharmaceutical Sciences, students may choose to enter a health professions career immediately, and they will be well equipped with the foundational knowledge, critical thinking, and communication and problem-solving skills to be successful in a variety of positions in pharmaceutical industry, biomedical research labs
+After completing the program, students may choose to enter a health professions career immediately, and they will be well equipped with the foundational knowledge, critical thinking, and communication and problem-solving skills to be successful in a variety of positions in pharmaceutical industry, biomedical research labs and academic environments.

 In addition to building a strong foundation for graduate and professional programs, graduates of the program will: